ECMA-262-3 in detail. Chapter 5. Functions.

 })();

-Because these articles are dependent on earlier chapters, for full understanding of this part, if there is a necessity, it is desirable to read Chatper 2.
+Since these articles relay on earlier chapters, for full understanding of this part it is desirable to read Chatper 2.
 Variable object and Chapter 4.
-Scope chain since we will actively use terminology from these chapters.
+Scope chain, since we will actively use terminology from these chapters.

 But let us give one after another.
-We begin with consideration of types of functions.
+We begin with consideration of function types.

-In all ECMAScript has three function types and each of them has its own features.
+In ECMAScript there are three function types and each of them has its own features.

-• in the source code position is: either at the Program level or directly in the body of other function (FunctionBody);
+• in the source code position it is positioned: either at the Program level or directly in the body of another function (FunctionBody);

 • is created on entering the context stage;